21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Can I bring my pet along?

-Unfortunately, you are not permitted t bring any type of pet to the Anakeesta theme park.
-Only ADA-certified service animals like guide dogs are allowed on the premises.
+Unfortunately, you are not permitted to bring pets to the Anakeesta theme park.
+Only trained service animals as defined by the ADA are allowed on the premises, and some attractions may have safety restrictions.
 The staff at the ticket counter need to be informed of your service animal in case you plan to bring one along.

 Sharing is caring!